Kaalimba/flutter-and-dart-bricks/readme.md

 ## Prerequisites

-- Flutter SDK and Dart SDK installed on macOS.
+- Flutter SDK and Dart SDK installed on macOS (via FVM recommended) If you are using FVM you should run the following commands:
+    ```bash
+    fvm use stable
+    ```
 - Mason CLI:
   ```bash
   dart pub global activate mason_cli